nus-cs2030s/2223-s2/docs/labs/lab2-question.md

 1. There is an additional input parameter in the first line of the input file, an integer $m$, indicating the maximum allowed length of the entrance queue.
 This input parameter should be read immediately after reading the number of customers and the number of service counters.

-2. Customers now come to bank with a task they intend to do, either to `deposit` or `withdrawal`.
+2. Customers now come to the bank with a task they intend to do, either to `deposit` or `withdrawal`.
 As such, there is an additional input parameter for each customer arrival, an `int` which is either $1$ for deposit or $0$ for withdrawal.

 3. A customer will now be printed with a single letter prefix `C`.
 For instance, instead of `Customer 1`, we print `C1`.